mkdocs-material/examples/examples/fonts-builtin/docs/README.md

 # Using built-in browser fonts

-This example shows what happens when auto-loading of fonts from Google is turned off and not other fonts are configured:
+This example shows what happens when auto-loading of fonts from Google is turned off and no other fonts are configured:

 regular - __bold__ - *italic* - __*bold italic*__ - `code`